 - 1. Communication of preventative measures - 2.
 Support with the implementation of appropriate biosecurity - 3.
-Early detection and containment of outbreaks - 4.
-Prevention of further outbreaks and spread of ASF in domestic pigs by:

-- a. empowering pig farmers through knowledge on how to protect their herds from infection - b. information on high risk ASF areas - 3.
-Providing systems to support trade from farms with good biosecurity practices
+Active and passive surveillance programs at identified high risk areas - 4.
+Early detection and containment of outbreaks - 5.
+Prevention of further outbreaks and spread of ASF in domestic pigs by: - a. empowering pig farmers through knowledge on how to protect their herds from infection - b. information on high risk ASF areas - 6.
+Providing systems to support international trade from farms with good biosecurity practices

-To achieve these goals, there are interventions that can be initiated by the Veterinary Services of South Africa but some interventions will need multifactorial and interdepartmental assistance.
+To achieve these objectives, there are interventions that can be initiated by the Veterinary Services of South Africa but some interventions will need multifactorial and interdepartmental assistance.